oredaze/dotfiles/README.md

 **12px click ->**
 ![Screenshot D](https://i.imgur.com/kScUPSR.png)
 2 versions of the font are provided: bdf(droopybdf) and otb(for compatibility with pango 1.44+)
+Note that not all available glyphs are included in the preview.
+Also when I was making the font
+I didn't think that I would be releasing it so some of the nice icons may be out of place in the
+unicode table.

 **I have attempted to make this setup usable out of the box as much as possible**
 **provided you install all the neccessary software listed below**